rmetzler/bliki/wiki/ethics/linkedin-intro.md

 exposing their whole organization to government interventions by using Intro, as LinkedIn is not known to be HIPAA, SOX, or PCI compliant.

-The resulting "who mailed what to whom" database is hugely valuable.
+The resulting “who mailed what to whom” database is hugely valuable.
 I expect LinkedIn to be banking on this; such a corpus of conversational data would greatly help them develop new features targetting specific groups of users, and could improve the overall effectiveness of their recommendation engine.